exmachina-dev/meta-exm-core/README.md

 ## Table of Contents

-  I. Adding the meta-exm-core layer to your build
+1. Adding the meta-exm-core layer to your build

-### I. Adding the exm-core layer to your build
+### 1. Adding the meta-exm-core layer to your build

 In order to use this layer, you need to make the build system aware of it.